OmonkeyGOD/ExtractSNPs/README.md

 # Prerequisite
 Perl 5 <br />
 # Files
-Genome annotation in GFF format
+Genome annotation in GFF format <br />
-VCF file
+VCF file  <br />
-Gene list
+Gene list <br />
+Genelist.txt format tab separated gene symbols and gene IDs used in Genome annotation file <br />
+FUR1	B9J08_004076
+TAC1B	B9J08_004820
+ERG2	B9J08_004943
+ERG3	B9J08_003737
+ERG5	B9J08_002349

 # How to use
-To run the script, you might need to:
+To run the script, you might need to: <br />
-  1. In Command Prompt (Windows) or Terminal (MacOS)
+  1. In Command Prompt (Windows) or Terminal (MacOS)  <br />
-  2. Type and run the command perl /PATH/to/SNP.filter.pl /PATH/to/Genome.gff /PATH/to/Genelist.txt /PATH/to/genome.vcf
+  2. Type and run the command perl /PATH/to/SNP.filter.pl /PATH/to/Genome.gff /PATH/to/Genelist.txt /PATH/to/genome.vcf <br />

+# Output
+output.txt containing variants in genes of interest will be generated in the current directory.